 Fuller, Williamson, Nelsen & Preheim, LLP is a continuation of a law practice that began in 2006.
 Since that time, Bill has worked tirelessly to continue the firm's legacy of providing clients with exceptional advocacy at every stage of representation.

 After graduating from Washington High School in Sioux Falls, Bill attended Utah State University and the University of South Dakota as an undergraduate.
 He received his law degree from the University of South Dakota in 1973, and joined the law firm of Woods, Fuller, Shultz & Smith P.C.
 Bill became a partner at the Woods law firm in 1976 and practiced there until 2006 when he joined with Susan Sabers to form the firm of Fuller & Sabers, LLP.

-Bill is a past board member of the Rotary Club of Sioux Falls and the Alzheimer's Association (Siouxland Chapter) and currently serves as a Director Emeritus on the Board of Directors of the Howard Wood Dakota Relays and the Board of Directors of the South Dakota Skydivers.
+Bill is a member of the Rotary Club of Sioux Falls and a past board member and president of the Alzheimer's Association (Siouxland Chapter) and currently serves as a board member of the South Dakota Skydivers and Director Emeritus on the Board of Directors of the Howard Wood Dakota Relays.

 Hilary graduated magna cum laude from the University of Sioux Falls in 2003 with a B.A. in criminal justice.
 During her undergraduate career, she was a Presidential Scholarship recipient for four years, was named the 2002 All-American Cross Country Scholar Athlete, and served as a Faculty Development Board Member.